• Skip to main content

 High school students who live in California and will be entering 10th, 11th, or 12th grade in the fall of the year and they would like to attend summer camp.

 The academy is great for students who are considering a STEM career path and would like to apply to AI, Robotics, and Data Science as their college majors.
-The curriculum is also suitable for those who has interest in learning Python programming in general and more narrowly upcoming autonomous transportation revolution and the foundation of their supporting technologies.
+Students are expected to have sufficient background on basic computer programming in the Python language.
+The curriculum builds in a quick refresher of Python programming at the beginning with additional exercises and debugging practice, but the course is NOT suitable for students who have not previously learned Python.

-ROAR Academy costs $800 for a two week program that runs from 9AM to 3PM, generally from Monday through Friday.
+ROAR Academy costs $2,200 for a two week program (10 days) that runs from 9AM to 3PM, from Monday through Friday.
+The tuition will include daily lunch and snacks.
+These classes will be in person on campus.

 The enrollment and fee are only for California residents.
 For prospective students from other regions, please contact us and we will offer available spaces after the admission of California residents.